MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/technical-reference/The-Role-of-the-AD-FS-Configuration-Database.md

 ---

 # The Role of the AD FS Configuration Database
 The AD FS configuration database stores all the configuration data that represents a single instance of Active Directory Federation Services \(AD FS\) \(that is, the Federation Service\).
 The AD FS configuration database defines the set of parameters that a Federation Service requires to identify partners, certificates, attribute stores, claims, and various data about these associated entities.
-You can store this configuration data in either a Microsoft SQL Server&reg; database or the Windows Internal Database \(WID\) feature that is included with Windows Server&reg; 2008, Windows Server 2008 R2 and Windows Server&reg; 2012.
+You can store this configuration data in either a Microsoft SQL Server&reg; database or the Windows Internal Database \(WID\) feature that is included with Windows Server 2012 or higher

 > [!NOTE]
 > The entire contents of the AD FS configuration database can be stored either in an instance of WID or in an instance of the SQL database, but not both.
 This means that you cannot have some federation servers using WID and others using a SQL Server database for the same instance of the AD FS configuration database.